MaxCri81/PigGame/README.md

 ![Screenshot 2025-06-18 094701](https://github.com/user-attachments/assets/e9b72187-1ce6-4051-96be-dc677a4fcfb2)

-The project comes from a Udemy course.
-CSS for mobile view and JavaScript written by Massimiliano Crisafulli.
+The project originated from a course.
+I developed the app based on the course material and implemented several enhancements to improve its functionality and overall user experience.